What are customs procedures? Things to know about customs procedures

 Location for customs clearance

-Article 22 of the 2014 Customs Law stipulates the location for customs procedures as follows:
+Article 22 of the 2014 Customs Law stipulates the location for customs procedures:

 1. The place for carrying out customs procedures is the place where the customs authority receives, registers and checks customs documents, and physically inspects goods and means of transport.